Unifying supervised learning and VAEs -- coverage, systematics and goodness-of-fit in normalizing-flow based neural network models for astro-particle reconstructions: Monte Carlo estimates and the joint KL-divergence

-The approximation of the marginal likelihood, $q(x_i)$, is typically not of interest, so it can be dropped as a constant part with respect to changes in $\phi$.
+\end{strip} The approximation of the marginal likelihood, $q(x_i)$, can be dropped as a constant part with respect to changes in $\phi$.
 Additionally we can drop the true posterior evaluations $\mathcal{P}_t(z_{o,i};x_i)$ which are also constant with respect to $\phi$.
-Instead of approximating the full joint distribution, only the posterior part is therefore explicitly approximated.
-The derivation shows that minimizing the KL-divergence between the true posterior and an approximation given by a neural network is equivalent to standard neural network training where the goal is to minimize negative log-probability over labels.
+If the distribution $q_\phi$ is actually parametrized by a network whose parameters are $\phi$, the derivation shows that minimizing the KL-divergence between the true posterior and an approximation given by a neural network is equivalent to standard neural network training where the goal is to minimize negative log-probability over labels.
 This has been discussed previously \cite{Martens2014}, but it is usually described as a maximum likelihood objective with respect to the network parameters.
-Here, we emphasize that it is really more useful to think of $q_{\phi}(z_{o,i};x_i)$ as a parameterized posterior over labels $z_{o,i}$ given the data $x_i$, not as a likelihood function with respect to the parameters $\phi$.
-In unsupervised learning the $z_i$ are not available so the precise above objective does not work.
+Here, we emphasize that it is really more useful to think of $q_{\phi}(z_{o};x_i)$ as a parametrized posterior over labels $z_{o}$ given the data $x_i$, not as a conditional likelihood function with respect to the parameters $\phi$.
+In unsupervised learning the labels $z_{o,i}$ are not available so the precise above objective does not work.
 In the following we show that a simple replacement of the posterior KL-divergence in eq. \ref{eq:supervised_loss} with the respective reverse KL-divergence leads to a tractable solution via the reparametrization trick \cite{kingma2013} which contains the evidence lower bound (ELBO) and thereby the VAE objective.